44 Comments

 "Nobody has a very good explanation for why the industry continues this practice."

 As a former federal regulator in a different, but just as contentious field, I can tell you.
-It is tied back to an event that occurred a long time ago (I can't say specifically which one), where someone was hurt by something, and the investigation revealed that some of the data had been mis-read, mis-understood, or just plain faked.
+It is probably tied back to an event that occurred a long time ago (I can't say specifically which one), where someone was hurt by something, and the investigation revealed that some of the data had been mis-read, mis-understood, or just plain faked.
 And the public outcry went out that "We must make sure that this never happens again!"

 So, all of the data now has to be checked, so that an error that happened in the past "never happens again".
 This is common across many fields where politicians and activists get involved, and is a common reaction by the bureaucrats, who are responsible for "make[ing] sure this never happens again."